 Surviving grandchildren of the Assignee, if an Assignee dies without a surviving spouse or children eligible for, or interested in, an assignment, the surviving adult grandchildren are eligible to receive an assignment in accordance with Subsection 7(a).
 The grandchildren may decide amongst themselves who would be best to take the assignment and by written consent designate one grandchild to be the preferred assignee.
 If more than one eligible adult grandchild applies for the assignment, the Tribal Council shall take into consideration the eligible adult grandchildren’s ability to care for the assignment and home, and any other relevant factors, to determine which eligible grandchild shall be granted the assignment.

+Non-Tribal Member surviving spouse of the Assignee, if the surviving spouse is over the age of 60 years old and there are no direct descendants of the Assignee that are eligible for the Assignment.

 If the Assignee has no surviving spouse, children or grandchildren that are eligible for assignment, the assignment shall automatically revert to the Tribe for reassignment.

-DISPOSITION OF ASSIGNMENT ON DIVORCE.
+DISPOSITION OF ASSIGNMENT ON DIVORCE OR SEPARATION.

 Tribal Member Spouse.
-If the married couple holding an assignment of Tribal land divorces, and both spouses are members of the Tribe, the spouses should have signed an Assignment Disposition Form or an agreement declaring who shall be designated as the sole Assignee upon divorce prior to issuance of the Certificate of Assignment.
+A married couple, whom are both members of the Tribe, that hold an assignment of Tribal land shall be responsible to sign an Assignment Disposition Form or an agreement declaring who shall be designated as the sole Assignee upon divorce or separation prior to issuance of the Certificate of Assignment.
 If no agreement was signed and the spouses are not in agreement as to who shall be the sole Assignee, either spouse or the Tribe may file the matter in Tribal Court for resolution.
 The Tribal Court shall determine which spouse shall be the sole Assignee based on the best interest of the children, if any.

 Non-Tribal Member Spouse.
 If the spouse having physical custody of the couple’s minor children is not a member of the Tribe, they shall submit a request to the Housing Department to stay on the assignment and hold the assignment on behalf of the Tribal Member children.
 The Housing Department shall forward the request to the Tribal Council.
 The Tribal Council shall review the assignment.
 The Tribal Council shall have the power to revoke the assignment, reassign it, or allow the Non-Tribal Member spouse with physical custody of the Tribal Member children to continue living on the assignment for the benefit of the Tribal Member children under the terms and conditions set by the Tribal Council and consistent with this Chapter.
 If there is a dispute about who shall stay on the assignment, the Tribal Council shall submit the matter to the Tribal Court for determination.
 The Tribal Court shall base its determination on the best interest of the child.
 The Tribal Court shall have authority to request the Tribe’s Social Services Department to complete a home study to ensure the safety of Non-Tribal Member Parent’s home.
 If the Non-Tribal Member spouse remarries or invites other adults to live with them on the assignment, they must all agree to abide by the terms and conditions set forth by the Tribal Council and this Ordinance.